 How to Put Your Best Foot Forward and Secure a Rental Property

-The tight rental market in Australia is showing no signs of slowing down in 2012.
 As median rents continue to climb, competition inevitably grows, increasing the need for renters to stay in the know and maximise your chances of securing a rental property.

 There are a number of documents which are usually required to accompany your rental application.
 Prior to commencing your search for a rental property you should collate these relevant documents in preparation for when you need to submit an application.
 This will further improve your chances of securing the property and ensure you are fully prepared to attend inspections.